 Upon proper completion of the forms, a fee of $56.00 will be collected and a license will be issued.
 This fee is payable only by cash, check or money order.
 Your license is not valid for 3 days from its issue date.
 This waiting period cannot be reduced for any reason.
 When the license is issued, it must be used within sixty days or it is VOID.
 The license is valid only for weddings taking place in the State of Washington.

-The fact that a marriage license has been issued is a matter of public record and must be readily accessible for public inspection: We cannot withhold any information from the public, including media and businesses catering to prospective marriage partners or newlyweds.
+The fact that a marriage license has been issued is a matter of public record and must be readily accessible for public inspection: We cannot withhold any information from the public, including newspaper reporters and businesses catering to prospective marriage partners or newlyweds.